 Course Number Course Name Credit Hours

 NRNC 300 Nursing Informatics 3

 NRNC 312 Health Assessment 3

 NRSI 390 Nursing Electives 11

-(may be NRSI 390 or MSN core courses with appro- val)
+(may be NRSI 390 or MSN core courses with approx val)

 NRNC 400 Theories and Research in Nursing 3

 NRNC 402 Management & Leadership in Nursing 3

 NRNC 404 Community & Public Health Nursing 5

 NRNC 406 Trends, Issues and Ethics in Nursing 3

 NRNC 412 Professional Role Transition 3

 Total credit awarded from previous nursing education 70

 Total required genera l education credit 24

 Total required nursing g credit 34

-RN to BSN Track Total Credit Hours 128
+RN to BSN Track Total Credit Hours

 \Students who have a previous baccalaureate will be awarded 18 credit hours of general education credit.
-They will be accountable to demonstrate math competency as part of the admissions process (e.g. passing the TEAS math component, if Intermediate Algebra has not be taken).
-They will only have to take BIOL 382 Pathophysiology and MATH 227 Introduction to Statistics to meet the General Education course requirements.
+They are accountable to demonstrate math competency as part of the admissions process (e.g. passing the TEAS math component, if Intermediate Algebra has not be taken).
+The only general education course requirements are BIOL 382 Pathophysiology and MATH 227 Introduction to Statistics.

-NRNC 412 Professional Role Transition will be taken as the last course in the program.
+NRNC 412 Professional Role Transition must be taken in the last semester of the program.